 Students won’t care to learn unless they know you care.
 I’m sure you’ve heard this before, but I’ve experienced it!
 I’ve had students behave completely differently in my classroom than they do in other classrooms.
 I’ve had the opportunity to talk with those students and ask them why they can behave for me and not another teacher.
 And do you know how most of those students respond…they say something along the lines of…well that teacher doesn’t like me or she doesn’t care about me.
 Most of the time, I know that teacher cares, but the student doesn’t know that.
 Just as it’s important to explicitly teach our expectations, it’s important that we explicitly tell and show students we care.
 Teachers must get to know students personally.
 One way I do that is through Class Meetings and Student of the Week.

-If you’re looking for more ways to rock classroom management for elementary teachers, check out my free guidebook.
+If you’re looking for more ways to rock classroom management for upper elementary teachers, check out my free guidebook.